- Affordable prices.

 - Moody’s: A2

-Liberty Mutual is on solid financial footing with the nation’s leading credit rating agencies for the insurance industry, having earned an A (Excellent) rating from A.M.
-Best, as well as A ratings from Moody’s and S&P. The company was accredited by the BBB in 1931.
+Liberty Mutual is on solid financial footing with the nation’s leading credit rating agencies for the insurance industry, having earned an A (Excellent) rating from AM Best, as well as A- rating from S&P and A2 rating from Moody’s.

 - Auto insurance